5.3 Youth representation bodies

 The Council collaborates with the public administrations drafting studies and reports on the situation of youth, expresses opinions and formulates proposals on legislative acts that deal with youth issues, expresses opinions and formulates proposals on the legislative acts of the Government initiative that affect young people; participates in European and international association forums, encouraging communication, relations and exchanges between youth organizations of different countries.

-According to the Program Report presented to the Department for Youth Policies and Universal civic service in order to obtain the financial support required by law, the CNG has set itself the following main objectives for 2019 - 2022:
+According to the Program Report presented to the Department for Youth Policies and Universal civic service in order to obtain the financial support required by law, the CNG has set its action on six pillars within the Programmatic Lines 2023 - 2025:

 Participatory bodies of young people are active in almost all the Regions in different forms: forums, tables and councils.
 Each of these bodies has its own rules and objectives based on regional laws.